-All students are required to have a bachelor's degree from a Swiss University or equivalent, sufficient knowledge in mathematics and physics (including statistics and methods of empirical social science research) equivalent 6 ECTS-points; biology and chemistry equivalent 6 ECTS-points and environmental sciences equivalent 8 ECTS-points.
+All students are required to have a bachelor's degree from a Swiss University or equivalent, sufficient knowledge in mathematics and physics (including statistics and methods of empirical social science research) equivalent 10 ECTS Credits; biology and chemistry equivalent 10 ECTS Credits and environmental sciences equivalent 8 ECTS Credits.
 Knowledge in environmental sciences should be acquired mainly from courses in environmental sciences during bachelor education, either at the University of Zurich or at other universities.

 The language of instruction is English.
 It is strongly recommended that applicants whose mother tongue is a language other than English or who have not followed all their secondary and tertiary education in English to submit test results of a language test.
 The level of C1 in the Common European Framework of Reference for Languages is required.
 The C1 Level corresponds to a minimum number of points scored on the IELTS or TOEFL examinations.Recognized English certificates.

 A new class of master students starts every year in September.

 Courses and assessment